Singer-songwriter Martin Harley is not your average musician. Here he tells TIM HUGHES all about his adventures.

 “I was on a 1,000CC Yamaha, travelling through big sandy deserts, sleeping in a hammock, and drinking water from wells.
 I had a lot of fun and met some amazing people.”

 Back in the UK, he took to the road, again on two-wheels – though this time under his own power.
 He pedalled 1,200 miles, carrying everything he needed on the back of his bicycle.
-He played 27 gigs in 30 days.
+He played 27 gigs

 “I had a bike made that could carry three guitars and all my equipment,” he says.
 “I stuck to Sustrans routes along small roads and old railway lines, and played small rural venues.”